Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 - On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the NBA.

-- On the glass, the Lakers are ranked 25th in the league, giving up 44.9 rebounds per game.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers are the 15th-ranked squad in the NBA, conceding 25.7 assists per game.
+- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the NBA.

-- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per contest.
+- Allowing 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked squad in the league.

 Aaron Gordon vs. the Lakers